jacopotozzo/academic-kickstart/content/teaching/Macro1_Maffe/_index.md

 ---

+# Overview
 1st year undergraduate macroeconomics course.
-The course is mainly based on Blanchard book and provide the first macroeconomic principles.  \
+The course is mainly based on Blanchard book and provide the first macroeconomic principles.

+# Material
 You find all the relevant material of the course in the links below:

 - [Exercise List]({{< ref "teaching/Macro1_Maffe/exlist.md" >}})